Logan-proj/WeSplit-App/README.md

 ### Prerequisites

-- macOS with latest version of Xcode installed.
+- macOS with the latest version of Xcode installed.
 - SwiftUI knowledge for understanding the codebase.

 ### Installation